All Episodes

 Well, let's get to the phones.

-Newt Gingrich is with us.
+New Gingrich is with us, 800-941, Sean.

-Uh Andy in Alabama.
+Andy in Alabama.

-Andy, you're on with former Speaker of the House, Newt Gingrich, uh appropriate, because we met in Alabama in 1990.
+Andy, you're on with former Speaker of the House, Newt Gingrich.

 How are you, sir?

-Hey, doing great, Sean.
+Hey, I'm doing great, Sean.

 I was an elected sheriff, and then I was an executive at the state level.

-But the first thing I want to say is I want to say law enforcement is an honorable and a noble profession.
+But first thing I want to say is I want to say law enforcement is an honorable and a noble profession.

 But if thou doest evil, be afraid, for he beareth not the sword in vain.

-He's a minister for God, a revenger today.
+He is a minister for God, a revenger to execute wrath upon those who do evil.

-And a lot of people will say, Well, the sword, you're talking about a weapon.
+And a lot of people will say, well, the sword, you're talking about a weapon.

 And therefore, only the lawless in society should fear law enforcement.